 Sear the Salmon:

-• Season your salmon fillets with salt, pepper, and garlic powder until each piece is coated.
+- Season your salmon fillets with salt, pepper, granulated garlic, and paprika until each piece is coated.

-• Heat a tablespoon of olive oil in a cast-iron skillet (or another equivalent pan).
-Once hot, add your salmon fillets skin side up for 2-3 minutes.
+- Heat about a tablespoon of olive oil in a cast-iron skillet (or another equivalent pan) to medium heat.
+Once sizzling, add your salmon fillets skin side up for 2-3 minutes.
 Flip and cook the other side for 3 more minutes.
+Remove from the pan and set aside

 For the Sauce:

-• The sauce should begin to thicken and the flavors should begin to incorporate.
-Add in the chopped spinach and basil, followed by the seared salmon fillets.
+- Add the slurry into the sauce.
+From here it should begin to thicken and the flavors should begin to incorporate.
+Add in the chopped spinach and basil.

 I just made this and it’s absolutely delicious and restaurant quality for sure!!
 First time using coconut milk instead of heavy cream and I will be doing that from now on since it’s dairy- free!